aeturrell/coding-for-economists/wrkflow-environments.md

 Visual Studio Code makes this easier though: just as with conda environments, you can set your interactive window or jupyter notebooks to execute with a specific uv environment. **uv environments are by default found in your project folder under the `.venv` directory.**

 uv is especially strong for reproducibility.
 Imagine you wish to have a co-author or colleague install everything they need for the project.
 If you send them the automatically generated `pyproject.toml` and `uv.lock` files then all they need is to run `uv sync --frozen`.
 This will install all of (*exactly* the same) packages needed to run the code!

+## Using Miniconda to Manage Python Environments

+Much of these two subsections is covered by the Miniconda documentation on [managing virtual environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ### Creating Environments